 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 For wilt-free whipped cream on cakes, cupcakes, pies and more, Stabilized Whipped Cream will last!
-The best part of this version is that it’s made without refined sugar.
-You can make this recipe with stevia and/or honey, so it’s Primal, Keto, Low Carb and GAPS diet-friendly.
+More good news?
+You can make this recipe with any sweetener you like!: powdered sugar, unrefined powdered sugars like coconut sugar or low carb sweeteners, maple syrup, honey or even stevia.
+This recipe is Primal, Keto, Low Carb, Ancestral and GAPS diet-friendly.

 Primal, Keto, Low Carb and GAPS Whipped Cream